-The organizers’ vision of Emacs even includes talks on all stages of the freedom ladder, and programs not yet ported to Emacs, like the amazing Omega T.
+The organizers’ vision of Emacs even includes talks on all stages of the freedom ladder, and programs not yet ported to Emacs, like Omega T.

-If one is looking for a place that respects the ideals of knowledge, EmacsConf is it.
-If we know anything about the trials of dialogic idealistic knowledge (cf. Plato), we know how much work is involved in making possible such an endeavor.
-Thank you to Sacha, Bandali, Zaeph, and team!
+If one is looking for a place that respects the ideals of knowledge, including multiple even differing viewpoints, EmacsConf is it.
+If we know anything about the trials of democratic, dialogic knowledge (cf. Plato), we know how hard it is to make possible such an opportunity.
+Thank you to Sacha, Bandali, Zaeph, and team.

+We can begin by listening to and learning to EmacsConf talks.
 Here are just some example talks that I will be revisiting to think through new potentialities for categorization and tree structures/increased flexibility in the organization of learning.
-This list may be updated later when I listen to those talks I was not able to listen to live – and I am sorry that this list is not complete:
+This list may be updated later when I listen to those talks I was not able to listen to live – also, this list is not complete:

 - N Angulator, Kevin Haddock